kanidm/kanidm/designs/replication.rst

 * Transport Hub

-This is a server that is not writeable to clients, but can accept incoming replicated writes, and then propogates these to other servers.
-All servers that are directly after this server inthe topology must not be a read-write, as writes may not propogate back from the transport hub.
+This is a server that is not writeable to clients, but can accept incoming replicated writes, and then propagates these to other servers.
+All servers that are directly after this server in the topology must not be a read-write, as writes may not propagate back from the transport hub.
 IE the following is invalid

 ::

     RW 1 ---> HUB <--- RW 2

-Note the replication direction in this, and that changes into HUB will not propogate back to RW 1 or RW 2.
+Note the replication direction in this, and that changes into HUB will not propagate back to RW 1 or RW 2.

 * Read-Only server